DBremen/dbremen.github.io/_posts/2021-03-03-compareObject.md

     Parents[1].Age      51    =>
     Parents[1].Age      35    <=
     Parents[1].Parents        ==

+​

 This is definitely not flawless and more functionality could be added (e.g. handing HashTables), but good enough for my use case.
-As usual, the full version of the function including comment-based help can be dowloaded from my [GitHub repo](https://github.com/DBremen/PowerShellScripts/blob/master/Extend%20Builtin/Compare-Object.ps1)
+As usual, the full version of the function including comment-based help can be downloaded from my [GitHub repo](https://github.com/DBremen/PowerShellScripts/blob/master/Extend%20Builtin/Compare-Object.ps1)